cgabriel5/funneljs/README.md

 // example 1: gets elements that HAVE a class attribute var filtered = query.attrs("[class]");

-// example 2: gets elements that DO NOT have a class sttribute var filtered = query.attrs("[!class]");
+// example 2: gets elements that DO NOT have a class attribute var filtered = query.attrs("[!class]");
 // **Note: not(!) only checks for absence of attribute